quiltdata/quilt/docs/FAQ.md

 ## Do I have to login via quilt3 to use the Quilt APIs?
 How do I push to Quilt from a headless environment like a Docker container?

 Configure [AWS CLI credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) and `quilt3` will use the same for its API calls.

+> Be sure to run `quilt3 logout` if you've previously logged in.

 Select among multiple profiles in your shell as follows:
 ```bash
 export AWS_PROFILE=your_profile
 ```